SkoolNotes/Taproot/2020ISOS101/KBxStoryOfScience.md

 Later on, the same chemical weapons he discovered were used by the Nazis

-It was used to kill many
+It was also used to kill many of Haber's own family members in the gas chambers